asmuth/clip/doc/getting_started.md

       unit celsius
     }

-Once the unit is configured, all the commands and plots will display it by default.
 For detailed information on the unit configuration please refer to the Units of measurement page.
+Once the unit is configured, all the commands and plots will display it by default &mdash; much better now:

     $ metrictl list
     temperature                                          23.5 °C